UCSBarchlab/PyRTL/README.md

 ![Command-line waveform for PyRTL counter](docs/screenshots/pyrtl-counter.png?raw=true "PyRTL Counter Screenshot")

+You can see the counter going from 0 to 7 and repeating.
 A slightly more interesting state machine might look like this:

 ![Command-line waveform for PyRTL state machine]( docs/screenshots/pyrtl-statemachine.png?raw=true "PyRTL State Machine Screenshot")